model-checking/kani/docs/src/tutorial-real-code.md

 (If the problem is initially intractable, try `--unwind 1` and see if you can follow the techniques in the previous section to put a bound on the problem.)

 Once you've got something working, the next step is to prove more interesting properties than what Kani covers by default.
-You accomplish this by adding new assertions.
-These are not necessarily assertions just in your proof harness: consider also adding new assertions to the code being run.
+You accomplish this by adding new assertions (not just in your harness, but also to the code being run).
-These count too!
 Even if a proof harness has no post-conditions being asserted directly, the assertions encountered along the way can be meaningful proof results by themselves.

-## Summary

-In this section:

-1. We got some advice on how to choose a higher-value starting point for a first proof.
-2. We got some advice on how to choose an easier starting point for a first proof.
-3. We got some advice on how to structure our first proof, at least initially.

-> TODO: This section is incomplete.
-We should probably add an example session of finding a proof to write for, perhaps, Firecracker.